romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What stakeholders need to be involved in the security workflows enabled by GHAS, and what are their roles in the workflow?
+Q: What stakeholders need to be involved in the security workflows enabled by GHAS, and what are their roles in the workflow?
 <details><summary>Show the answer</summary><p>

 - **System Administrators set up and maintain the necessary infrastructure for running GHAS tools**